aaronmoore2026/ci-docs/docs/examples/index.md

 ---

-## Example Repository

-All official JSU HTCondor examples are maintained in the public repository:
+# Run Your First Job

+If you are new to JSU Research Computing, start with a **simple test job** to confirm your environment works correctly.

+### Step 1 — Open the official examples repository

 ➡ **HTCondor Examples (GitHub)**
 https://github.com/jsu-research-computing/htcondor-examples

-Users can download, copy, and adapt these templates for coursework, research, and experimentation.
+Start with the **hello-world** example.

 ---

+### Step 2 — Basic workflow

+Most HTCondor jobs follow this process:

+1. Connect to the submit node
+2. Navigate to the example directory
+3. Submit the job
+4. Monitor the job queue
+5. Retrieve the output files

+This verifies that your environment and job configuration are working properly.

+---

-## Included Workflows
+# Included Workflows

-The example repository currently includes:
+The example repository currently includes several starter workflows.

+---

-### Hello World Job
+## Hello World Job

 A minimal HTCondor job demonstrating:

 - basic submit file structure
 - job execution and logging
 - output file generation

-This is the recommended **first job** for all new users.
+This is the recommended **first job for all new users**.

 ---

-### File Transfer Job
+## File Transfer Job

 Shows how to:

 - send input files to compute nodes